-University of South Carolina Athletics Director Ray Tanner is in his fifth year guiding the fortunes of the Gamecocks’ athletics programs.
+University of South Carolina Athletics Director Ray Tanner is in his ninth year guiding the Gamecocks’ athletics programs.
 After a long and highly successful career as Carolina’s baseball coach, Tanner officially began his new duties on Aug.
 2, 2012.

 Tanner has a bachelor’s degree in recreational administration from NC State (1980) and a master’s of public affairs, public administration (1983).